basnijholt/nijho.lt/content/post/truenas-to-nixos/index.md

 For this migration, that means:

-- ZFS dataset passphrases are exported before shutdown and stored outside the repo.
+- ZFS dataset passphrases are recorded/backed up off-box before shutdown and stored outside the repo.
 - Replication private keys are installed manually under `/etc/ssh`.
 - Inbound authorized keys for backup senders are installed during cutover.
 - Alerting secrets live in a runtime env file.